algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical Specifications.md

 Here is a blackboard representation of the AI:
 <img src="../Images/Reaction.png">
 This blackboard represents the brain of the AI, this is what will allow it to interact with its environment.
+The information is taken into account from left to right.

 ### 6. Collision Detection, Physics & Interaction